Improving artisanal mine sites

 Artisanal cobalt mining is said to provide a livelihood to more than 200.000 men and women.
 Paying comparatively well and boasting a low barrier of entry, artisanal mining is seen by many as advantageous compared to agricultural or other entrepreneurial endeavours.

-Recognizing its developmental potential as a job engine, artisanal mining has been recognized alongside industrial mining in the DRC’s mining code – regulation of the artisanal mining sector, however, is yet to be fully enforced.
+Recognising its developmental potential as a job engine, artisanal mining has been recognised alongside industrial mining in the DRC’s mining code – regulation of the artisanal mining sector, however, is yet to be fully enforced.

 Current mining conditions are unacceptable